 Lumineers are very thin porcelain veneers that don’t require numbing of the teeth in most cases, and no drilling into sensitive areas of the teeth.
 While they can’t correct everyone’s smile issues, they should at least be considered, especially for the nervous patient.
 Both Lumineers and traditional veneers are expensive, around $1,500-2,000 per tooth, but they can be completed in just a few visits.
 This makes them perfect for patients wanting “immediate gratification.”

 Porcelain crowns are similar to traditional dental crowns, but do not contain any dark metals on the inside of the crown.
 For patients who are tired of the “dark line” around the gums of their crowned teeth, all-porcelain crowns are a fantastic alternative.
 The newer crowns are very strong and bonded to the tooth to prevent the cement wash-out that used to occur with traditional crowns.
-Porcelain crowns typically cost a bit more than traditional crowns, but are well worth the extra expense in any area where the edge of the crown shows.
+Getting cosmetic porcelain crowns austin typically cost a bit more than traditional crowns, but are well worth the extra expense in any area where the edge of the crown shows.

 If you don’t mind waiting some months for your new smile, orthodontics may be a much better option than porcelain veneers.
 By checking out sites like https://www.durhamdental.net/, you’ll be able to see what sort of services specialist dental clinics offer.
 If getting braces is the treatment you want to go for, be sure to do your research and speak to a dentist, who can give you all the advice you’ll need before moving forward.
 For patients with nice looking natural teeth, just crooked or gapped, orthodontics is a more natural and cost-effective approach.
 Of course, in the field of cosmetic dentistry most adults do not want railroad track braces on their teeth, so manufacturers have developed “clear braces” where all you notice is a thin wire on the teeth.
 Plus, modern orthodontics has embraced the “low-force, low friction” philosophy, making braces much more comfortable than ever before.